thephpleague/commonmark/docs/1.4/command-line.md

 ---
 layout: default
 title: Command Line
+redirect_from: /command-line/
 ---

 Command Line
 ============

+**This functionality has been deprecated in version 1.4 and will be removed in 2.0.**

 Markdown can be converted at the command line using the `./bin/commonmark` script.